What is the 50/72 rule?

 - Enjoy the nicely formatted future commit messages!

-Configuring Commit Policy Plugin to help your team follow the Git 50/72 rule is just one way the app can make your repository well maintained and the code changes easy to understand for a reviewer.
+Configuring Better Commit Policy to help your team follow the Git 50/72 rule is just one way the app can make your repository well maintained and the code changes easy to understand for a reviewer.
 As software penetrates almost every industry now, in some cases it's also an imperative to have an audit-proof log of code changes.
 In regulated industries - like aviation or medical tech -, stricter rules need to be applied, as the actions made or supported by your software has far-reaching consequences.

 Be it for the sake of an internal code review or for complying with authorities' requests, it's our mutual interest to make source code changes always traceable in Git or in any other version control system.